harvzor/portfolio/data/blog/best-umbraco-packages-2017.md

 https://our.umbraco.org/projects/developer-tools/301-url-tracker/

-As of <a href="https://umbraco.com/follow-us/blog-archive/2016/6/15/umbraco-75-beta-out-now/" target="_blank">Umbraco 7.5</a>, the CMS comes with its own 301 redirecter.
+As of [Umbraco 7.5](https://umbraco.com/follow-us/blog-archive/2016/6/15/umbraco-75-beta-out-now/), the CMS comes with its own 301 redirecter.
 What this does is when you move or rename a page in Umbraco, the 301 redirecter will put a redirect in place to send the user from the old pages URL to the new one.
 This helps a lot with SEO as Google hates it when it finds a 404 where a page used to be.

 However, the 301 redirecter is not perfect.
 It is fast but it doesn't allow you to setup your own redirects.
 This can be a pain if you're migrating from an old site, or you need to set up some more comprehensive redirects.